 Reliable and secure service desk automation features

-The ticketing system should automatically block the emails suspected to be harmful.
+The IT ticketing software should automatically block the emails suspected to be harmful.
 Agents will have to evaluate them first and decide whether to create a ticket or not.

 This security feature helps to protect the information of clients and the systems of a company.

 You should have the option to customize your help desk’s automation.
-One example of automation you can customize is ticket processing.
+One example of IT automation ideas is customizing ticket processing.

 Even though ticket distribution is through a round-robin ticket assignment process, you can set your system up to tag tickets from priority customers or with certain keywords.